Approaching the optimal closure: equivariance, inductive bias, and Reynolds-number generalization in data-driven LES: Declaration of generative AI and AI-assisted technologies in the manuscript preparation process

-During the preparation of this work the authors used Anthropic Claude for improving language and readability and GitHub Copilot to propose wordings.
-After using these tools/services, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.
+During the preparation of this work the authors used Anthropic Claude Code to improve the language and readability of the manuscript, to review draft versions of the text, and to assist in writing and reviewing the research software and the data-analysis scripts.
+After using this tool, the authors reviewed and edited the content as needed, verified the generated code and analyses, and take full responsibility for the content of the publication.